Most people want a longboard to cruise around the city or fly down steep hills at high speed.

 - Carvers with a concave curve on the nose to keep your feet on the board.

-- Big wheels to make it easier to roll over cracks and bumps for a smoother ride.
+- Big wheels to make it easier to roll over cracks and bumps without stopping.

 - Mini cruisers designed to be carried around everywhere no matter where you go.